PayPal eChecks Explained

-The main advantage for merchants & sellers is that they can accept credit cards online instantly without the high fees and credit checks associated with most Merchant accounts.
+The main advantage for merchants and sellers is that they can accept credit card payments online instantly without the high fees and credit checks associated with most merchant accounts.

 Payment Type: eCheck